Protect Yourself Online.

 (Also listed in Political Claims section)

-Snopes — One of the oldest and most widely trusted debunking sites, covering news, urban legends, and hoaxes.
+Snopes — Long-running debunking site covering news, urban legends, and hoaxes.

 Reuters Fact Check — Global scope, especially strong on visual misinformation and breaking news claims. ✔IFCN-Verified